 Rehabbed Homes Photo Gallery

 Heart of the City Neighborhoods, Inc. creates programs to improve the quality of residential housing in the Lower West Side of Buffalo.
 By working with residents and other neighborhood organizations we hope to provide accessible and affordable housing for all.

-HOCN has over 15 years of impact on the Lower West Side.
+HOCN has over 20 years of impact in the City of Buffalo.
 Below are several of the successful projects and initiatives we have completed.

 Traffic Calming Initiative: In 2000, HOCN helped plan an effort to slow traffic in the Lower West Side, endorsed by interested block and supported by local officials and community leaders

 Living in Heart of the City: In 2001, HOCN produced a marketing video and distributed over 1,000 copies free of charge, made possible by public and private resources, as well as support from local leaders and organizations.

 Brush Up Buffalo: In 2007, HOCN and Brush up Buffalo painted 13 homes in 1 day, with the help of 700 volunteers.

 Tree Planting: Over the years, HOCN has worked to reforest the Lower West Side by planting 299 trees over the years with the help of countless volunteers and community partners.